-Once you've decided which type of flat panel TV wall mount is right for your room, what else do we need to think about when we are looking to buy a mount for a flat screen television?
+You've decided which type of flat panel TV wall mount is right for your room.
+So, what else do we need to think about when we are looking to buy a mount for a flat screen television?

 Each wall bracket that you see listed will be rated for a particular screen size - or more commonly a range of screen sizes.

 For example, a wall mount may be rated for any screen from 22 to 40-inches.
 So, just double-check that you know what screen size you have before choosing a wall mount.

 If you’re unsure, you can measure it yourself.
 The size of flat screen TV is measured diagonally from corner to corner.

 Having said that, you should be clear that the range of recommended screen sizes is there as a rough guide.
 In most cases, any TV screen that falls within that range will probably be suitable.

 However, to get a better idea, you should really be looking at the maximum supported weight and the available VESA patterns for a mount.

 Speaking of which...

 Wall mounts are designed to support a maximum weight.
 This is one of the most important things that you should be checking.